 On September 7, 2004, November 22, 2004 and March 31, 2005, Eliot Spitzer, the Attorney General of the State of New York, served the Company with requests for information in the form of subpoenas duces tecum in connection with an industry-wide investigation of the relationship between music companies and radio stations, including the use of independent promoters and accounting for any such payments.
 The investigation was pursuant to New York Executive Law §63(12) and New York General Business Law §349, both of which are consumer fraud statutes.
 On November 22, 2005 the Company reached a settlement with the Attorney General in connection with this investigation.
 As part of such settlement, the Company agreed to make \$5 million in charitable payments and to abide by a list of permissible and impermissible promotional activities.
+Expenses related to this settlement did not impact the statement of operations for the three months ended December 31, 2005 or 2004.
 On July 25, 2005, Sony BMG reached a settlement with the Attorney General in connection with the same industry-wide investigation.
 Subsequent to the settlement by Sony BMG, TSR Records, an independent label, filed an antitrust suit against Sony BMG alleging that the label's radio promotion activities are anticompetitive.
 While it is too soon to predict the outcome of these recent developments on the Company, any litigation the Company may become involved in as a result of our settlement with the Attorney General, regardless of the merits of the claim, could be costly and would divert the time and resources of management.